Advice > Consulting

 Let's take another look at those six components of case interviews.
 Garvit explained to us that at each stage, you're being tested on a different set of skills as you work your way toward satisfactorily solving the problem.

-1. Prompt (ability to filter information and focus on a relevant topic)
+1. Case prompt: tests your ability to filter information and focus on a relevant topic

 1.4 Are case interviews the same across all consulting firms?